Overview: I love spending time before Valentine’s Day learning about hearts. Check out what we did in Tot School for our hearts toddler theme.

 The last activity of the hearts toddler theme was painting with heart cookie cutters.
 I just dipped the cookie cutter in white paint and let her stamp the paper.
 She really enjoyed this and spent about 10 minutes playing with it.
 The next day she was so proud of her project that she carried it around all day.

 This was our first ever Tot School experience, and before I created The Toddler Experience Curriculum.
 The first half of the curriculum is all about shapes and colors.
 After the first few months, you get to follow your child’s lead and choose themes that best match your toddler’s interests.
-For a few sample click the image below.
+For a sample theme click the image below.

 Print & Play Calendar